maliahavlicek/what2do2day/README.md

 - remove_html_tags - removes html tags from input fields along with these special characters: ```<>{}`+=|]```

 ### Cross Site Forgery Protection
-CSRF token to prevent cross site forgery requests.
+CSRF token - to prevent cross site forgery requests.
 All forms and and rendered templates within what2do2day have a CSRF token enabled.
 The ajax request to post click metric data also uses the CSRF token to prevent an attack that would allow users to go to places in the site they are not authorized.
-While I do not have authenticated users at this point, it makes sense to only accept traffic to the site from the site.
+While I do not have authenticated users at this point, accept traffic to the site from the site only is a good safety measure.

 ### XSS Protection
 The route used for filtering has a query parameter which opens the site up to cross site scripting.